COVID-19, shootings: Is mass death now tolerated in America?

 “There was no acceptable pediatric body count,” he wrote.
 “At least, not before the first pandemic of the social media age, COVID-19, changed everything.”

-There are many parallels between the U.S. response to COVID-19 and its response to the gun violence epidemic, says Sonali Rajan, a professor at Columbia University who researches school violence.
+There are many parallels between the U.S. response to COVID-19 and its response to the gun violence epidemic, according to Sonali Rajan, a professor at Columbia University who researches school violence.

 “We have long normalized mass death in this country.
-Gun violence has persisted as a public health crisis for decades,” she says, noting that an estimated 100,000 people are shot every year and some 40,000 will die.
+Gun violence has persisted as a public health crisis for decades,” she said last week, noting that an estimated 100,000 people are shot every year and some 40,000 will die.

-“What will happen down the line if more and more people get sick and are disabled?” she asks.
+“What will happen down the line if more and more people get sick and are disabled?” she asked.
 “What happens?
 Do we just kind of live like this for the foreseeable future?”

-It's important, she says, to ask what policies are being put forth by elected officials who have the power to “attend to the health and the well-being of their constituents.”
+It’s important, she said, to ask what policies are being put forth by elected officials who have the power to “attend to the health and the well-being of their constituents.”

-“It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan says.
+“It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan said.

 The level of concern about deaths often depends on context, says Rajiv Sethi, an economics professor at Barnard College who has written about both gun violence and COVID-19.
 He points to a rare but dramatic event such as an airplane crash or an accident at a nuclear power plant, which do seem to matter to people.

-Even when talking about gun violence, the Buffalo shooting has gotten a lot of attention, but mass shootings represent a small number of the gun deaths that happen in the United States every year, Sethi says.
+Even when talking about gun violence, mass shootings get a lot of attention but represent a small number of the gun deaths that happen in the United States every year, Sethi said in an interview last week.
 For example, there are more suicides from guns in America than there are homicides, an estimated 24,000 gun suicides compared with 19,000 homicides.
 But even though there are policy proposals that could help within the bounds of the Second Amendment, he says, the debate on guns is politically entrenched.

-“The result is that nothing is done,” Sethi says.
+“The result is that nothing is done,” Sethi said.
 “The result is paralysis.”

 Dr. Megan Ranney of Brown University’s School of Public Health calls it a frustrating “learned helplessness.”

-“There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” says Ranney, an ER doctor who did gun violence research before COVID-19 hit.
+“There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” said Ranney, an ER doctor who did gun violence research before COVID-19 hit, speaking before Tuesday's Texas school shooting ended 21 lives.
 “It divides us when people think that there’s nothing they can do.”

 She wonders if people really understand the sheer numbers of people dying from guns, from COVID-19 and from opioids.
 The CDC said this month that more than 107,000 Americans died of drug overdoses in 2021, setting a record.

-Similar debates happened in the last century about child labor laws, worker protections and reproductive rights, Ranney says.
+Similar debates happened in the last century about child labor laws, worker protections and reproductive rights, Ranney said.

 Michelle R. Smith is an Associated Press reporter, based in Providence.
 Follow her on Twitter at twitter.com/mrsmithap